rchavarria/blog-post-incubator/incubator/posts-list.md

 27. Greatest cost in software development is understanding the code (Sandi Metz)
 28. Code kata, by Emily Bache
 29. Coding dojos, code retreats
-30. How to write ES6 tests with Mocha
 31. JS design patterns
 a.
 Flyweight
 b.
 Factory ¿?
 Kind of.
 It's not the same as the traditional Factory pattern